apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		- bin/ - Directory for scripts and tools, :manpage:`cron(8)` jobs, etc.

-			- checks/ - Contains the :ref:`to-ext-check` scripts that are provided by default
+			- checks/ - Contains the :ref:`to-check-ext` scripts that are provided by default
 			- db/ - Contains scripts that manipulate the database beyond the scope of setup, migration, and seeding
 			- tests/ - Integration and unit test scripts for automation purposes - in general this has been superseded by :atc-file:`traffic_ops/testing/api/`\ [#perltest]_